 Comparing Black Death (1348) and Great Plague (1665)

 This key facts covers Comparing Black Death (1348) and Great Plague (1665) within The Great Plague for GCSE History.
-Revise The Great Plague in Medicine Through Time for GCSE History with 8 exam-style questions and 5 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise The Great Plague in Medicine Through Time for GCSE History with 8 exam-style questions and 15 flashcards.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 2 of 13 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position